Interesting Oil Facts

 I started getting interested in some other oil statistics.

-By one estimate, the world's entire proven reserve is about 1000 billion barrels of oil, or about 160 km3.
-By comparison, Lake Tahoe has a volume of about 156 km3, only very slightly less.
-In other words, all this fussing and fighting, all this global warming, everything, is all about a hunk of fluid about the size of a modest sized lake in the High Sierras.
+The world's entire proven reserve is estimated by the EIA (March, 2009 estimate) to be about 1,250 billion barrels of oil, or about 198 km3.
+By comparison, Lake Tahoe has a volume of about 156 km3, about 20% less.
+In other words, all this fussing and fighting, all this global warming, everything, is all about a hunk of fluid slightly larger than a modest sized lake in the High Sierras.